 The month of January is often looked upon as a time of new beginnings – a time when we can reflect on the past and resolve to start again with a new perspective and a brighter outlook.
 This idea of new beginnings was one of my clearest intentions with my retirement.
-I needed that fresh start, a chance to look at everything with beginner’s eyes, seek to learn and experience new people, places & things, and hold what I know up to the light and see what it might tell me and how it might inform the ways I interact with the world around me.
+I needed that fresh start, a chance to look at everything with beginner’s eyes, seek to learn and experience new people, places & things, and hold what I know up to the light to see what it might tell me and how it might inform the ways I interact with the world around me.
 As I began to think about building a creative business, these things fit perfectly with how I wanted that business to look and One January Day was born.

-I always say I’m a problem solver at heart – I like figuring out solutions to problems and organizational or lifestyle needs that present themselves.
+I always say I’m a problem solver at heart – I like figuring out solutions to the problems and organizational or lifestyle needs that present themselves.
 I LOVE delivering a problem-solving product that’s bright and fun and sure to inspire other creative souls!
 I love beautiful papers and fabrics and especially love transforming my own hand-printed materials into new and innovative artwork, blank books, home décor and lifestyle solutions.

 In my classes, I hold nothing back – what I know, I teach.
 My students are often encouraged to embrace the “happy accident” – I adore those little flaws that reflect the hand behind the work and I get truly excited about helping students transform “accidents” into “opportunities” that invariably make the work better, richer, more authentic.